 Probation Service - Previously known as The Community Payback programme, the Probation Service is utilised by the team for many different tasks, these range from scrub clearance and other practical management works to car park repairs and the installation of trails.
-We have successfully worked with this scheme for a number of years now, although their return post-covid to full operations only happened in late 2021.
-In 2022 this service was utilised to help complete the ground preparation works for the new nursery.
-Volunteer Ranger - In 2019 NNDC Countryside introduced a new volunteer ranger post to work with the countryside team two days a week.
-This provides the post holder with valuable work experience and training and the team with an extra person to help with the extensive range of practical work that it has to carry out at Pretty Corner and across all of our other sites.
-The post is currently vacant, with recruitment set to begin before Easter.
+We have successfully worked with this scheme for a number of years now, and in 2023 their hard work and effort was put into tree planting and keeping the ground prepared within the community nursery.

+Volunteer Ranger - In 2019 NNDC Countryside introduced a new volunteer ranger post to work with the countryside team.
+This provides the post holder with valuable work experience and training and the team with an extra person to help with the extensive range of practical work that is required across all of our sites.
+The team currently benefits from two volunteer rangers, one of whom is utilising the role to support his studies and the other to gain experience as he seeks a permanent paid role in the industry.

 Matt Darge - Following a call for local sculptors and artists to get in touch to discuss possible collaborations Matt got in touch and we have struck up a very successful working relationship.
-Matt has now provided several carvings for Holt Country Park including recent additions The Lady of the Wood, The Bee & Honeycomb and the Tree Themed Totem Pole.
-Matt and the team have discussed, and are very keen, for Matt to introduce some carvings into Pretty Corner as a part of our ongoing partnership work, however due to the success of his business we have not yet been able to do this.
-It is hoped that we will be able to push this through in 2023.
+Matt has now provided several carvings for Holt Country Park and in 2023 introduced his first piece to Pretty Corner, with another soon to be installed - by Easter 2024.